Fire Pit Grates – What You Need to Know

 A fire pit grate can make it easier to light a fire in your fire pit because it gives you access to the space under your fire, where you want to put tinder and kindling.
 By blowing on hot coals that have fallen through the grate, you can often re-ignite a fire that has gone out.

 How to choose the right size fire pit grate:

 • First, measure the inside diameter of your fire pit.

-• Then, subtract 4 inches from that diameter to get the maximum diameter grate for your fire pit.
+• Then, subtract 4 inches from that diameter or width to get the maximum diameter grate for your fire pit.
 If you want a smaller size, just make it a bit larger diameter than the fires you expect to build.

 • Next, figure out how tall you want your fire pit grate to be.
 Your grate can be about 6 to 8 inches below the rim of your fire pit if you want the flames to be above the fire pit’s opening.
 A grate about 12 to 15 inches below the rim of the fire pit will keep the flames mainly down inside the fire pit.
 This arrangement is good for conversing with friends across the fire pit.

 You can adjust the height of fire pit grates by making a fire pit deeper or shallower by adding or subtracting gravel at its bottom.

 Determining the durability of fire pit grates: